 The Chems Advisors at 56 Dean Street are on hand for an informal, judgment-free chat (one to one) about all things sex and drugs.
+Our Tuesday evening team (Code) also includes advisors from our partners Antidote at London Friend.
 Whether you want to:

 Slamming drugs can be more dangerous in comparison to other methods of taking chems.
 We’re here to reduce the harm injecting could potentially have.
 Keep yourself informed and come in and speak to us for a judgement-free consultation.
 We can offer you clean needles and guidance on how to take drugs safely.